 As a result of that ruling, the legislature redrew the districts once again.
 However, the legislature’s redrawn congressional map continued to be an illegal gerrymander.
 Since the legislature repeatedly proved itself unwilling to draw districts without gerrymandering, the court tasked a panel of neutral experts – called “special masters” – to draw congressional districts that met constitutional standards.

-The new congressional map drawn by the special masters was adopted by the state court to be used only for the 2022 election.
+The new congressional map drawn by the special masters was adopted by the state court for the 2022 election.

 Instead of respecting the NC Supreme Court’s ruling, politicians in the North Carolina legislature – led by Republican House Speaker Tim Moore – filed an appeal to the U.S. Supreme Court, grasping at a fringe concept never before accepted by American courts.
-Moore and his group want the legislature to have unchecked power over federal elections in North Carolina, which would include sole authority over creating the state’s congressional districts, even if those districts are gerrymandered to the extreme.
+Moore and his group wanted the legislature to have unchecked power over federal elections in North Carolina, which would have included sole authority over creating the state’s congressional districts, even if those districts were gerrymandered to the extreme.